Maize&BlueReview - Michigan fires 49 shots, only scores once in overtime loss to Notre Dame

 Michigan dropped its regular-season finale on Saturday night in a tough 2-1 overtime loss at the hands of the Notre Dame Fighting Irish.
 The Wolverines finish the regular season with a 20-11-3 overall record, and a 12-10-2 record in the Big Ten.

-The Wolverines entered Saturday night's game as the fourth-ranked team in the pairwise rankings, which would earn them a No. 1 seed in the NCAA Tournament if it started today.
+The Wolverines entered Saturday night's game as the fourth-ranked team in the PairWise rankings, which would earn them a No. 1 seed in the NCAA Tournament if it started today.
+With the loss, Michigan now sits at fifth in the rankings, which would likely result in a No. 2 seed in the NCAA Tournament.

 Neither team scored in the first period, but the first 20 minutes certainly weren't void of excitement.